FAQs for Accessory Units and Renting

 The shortest horizontal distance permitted in each zone, as set forth in the City’s zoning districts, between the identified boundary lines of a lot and a building, structure, or part thereof.”

 To find a specific property’s setback, see the current subdivision plat.
-You can find a copy of the plat from the Saratoga Springs City Addresses map .
-Insert an address, click on the specific property, click on the link “County Property Info”, and then select the link “Subdivision Map Filing”.
+You can find a copy of the plat from the Saratoga Springs City Addresses map.
+Insert an address, click on the specific property, click the link “County Property Info”, and then select the link “Subdivision Map Filing”.

 IADU Permit Information